 But this perspective can be turned on postmodernism itself.
 What structures of power are you supporting by deconstructing texts?
 There are tens of thousands of individuals whose careers, salaries and social positions are largely derived from marching through culture and parroting “Where is the money?” at every juncture.
 This itself is a structure of power; it is a new structure of power that is fed by seeking to undo other structures of power.

 The postmodern critique of the world can only be taken seriously as long as we imagine it to be a disembodied perspective on the world, observing the world while being somehow detached from it.
 But this is nonsense.
 The postmodern worldview, based on asking “Where is the money?”, is merely a new structure of power that empowers some people at the expense of others.
-The only person who can truly perform a postmodern critique as postmodernists think it should be done is God, someone who can look at the world while detached from it.
-Postmodernists, being part of the world, are merely biased and prejudiced humans (as they claim everyone is) who merely repeat the rather banal question “Where is the money?” while deriving power from it.
+The only person who can truly perform a postmodern critique as postmodernists think it should be done is God, someone who can look at the world detachedly while having no interest in deriving power from it.
+Postmodernists, being part of the world and desiring power like all humans, are merely biased and prejudiced humans (as they claim everyone is) who merely repeat the rather banal question “Where is the money?” while pretending that they are somehow immune from this question themselves; that only they have the right to ask this question.

 But the biggest bad guys are the ones who pretend that only they are outside human nature, only they are the ones who are aware of bias and try to escape it, only they have the best interests of the colonized in mind, and that all those opposed to them are evil.
 This pretense of angelic goodwill toward the oppressed enables them to create a new power structure that attacks every other power structure but that is itself immune from attack, because it pretends not to be a power structure.